THOMAS M. M. HEMY (1852-1937) - PAGE 21

 I am sure that in due course a better image of this visually interesting work will be located.

-4 & 5) The artist re these next two Birkenhead works is noted marine artist Peter Bilas, born in Vienna, Austria, in 1952, but now living in South Africa.
-He painted the vessel at left in 1988 (an oil on canvas 60 x 90 cm. in size) & painted her again in full sail in a work at right that is available as a limited edition print.
+5, 6 & 7) The artist re these next three Birkenhead works is noted marine artist Peter Bilas, born in Vienna, Austria, in 1952, but now living in South Africa.
+He painted the vessel at left in the image pair in 1988 (an oil on canvas 60 x 90 cm. in size) & painted her again in full sail in a work at right that is available as a limited edition print.
 Both images were 'clickable', so you could access where I found them.
-The site which was the source of the image at right has since gone AWOL - so I rather provide the image that I myself found some years ago.
+But both source sites have since gone AWOL - so re the right image I provide the image that I myself found some years ago.

 The artist's name was not indicated in the listing.
 Can anybody advise the artist's name?
 And the exact issue of 'Quiver'.